How To Book a Last Minute Trip to Santorini

 When is the best time to visit Santorini?

 Anytime between late May and early October is great for the beach.
 The weather is beautiful, the sea is warm (it gets warmer throughout the summer and is at its most comfortable from late July to late September), and everything is open.
 Late March, April, early May, late October, and early November can be good times to visit if you’re more interested in sightseeing than hitting the beach.
 In these months it’s often warm and sunny through the day but coolish at night.
 Rain is rare during the summer and becomes more frequent from early November to late April.

 What is the best way to get around Santorini?

-Bus is cheap (€2 to go anywhere), reliable, air conditioned, and enjoyable.
+Santorini buses are cheap (€2 to go anywhere), reliable, air-conditioned, and enjoyable.
 It’s great for getting to and from Fira as that’s the hub of the bus network.
 If, for example, you’re going from Oia to Kamari then you’ll have to switch buses in Fira – and that can get a little tiring.
 So for longer trips a taxi (or rental car) can be a lot easier.
 Taxi rides around the island cost between €10 and €30 depending on the distance.